Kishore-june/CGPA-Calculator/README.md

-# CGPA---java
+# CGPA Calculator (Java)

-CGPA calculator using Java.
-This Java program calculates the Cumulative Grade Point Average (CGPA) based on the marks of various subjects provided by the user.
+A Java program to calculate the Cumulative Grade Point Average (CGPA) based on user-provided subject marks.

-How It Works:
-User Input:
+**How it works:**

+1. **User Input:**
-The program prompts the user to enter the total number of subjects.
+   - Prompts the user to enter the total number of subjects.

-It then asks the user to enter the marks for each subject.
+   - Asks the user to input marks for each subject.

-Calculation:
+2. **Calculation:**

-The program calculates the total and average marks of the subjects.
+   - Calculates the total and average marks of all subjects.

-The user is then asked to enter the total marks for the exam.
+   - Prompts the user to enter the total possible marks for the exam.

-CGPA Calculation:
+3. **CGPA Calculation:**

-The CGPA is calculated using the average marks and the total marks provided by the user.
+   - Calculates the CGPA using the average marks and total possible marks.

-If the average mark is less than the total exam mark, the program calculates the CGPA.

-If the average mark is not less than the total exam mark, an error message is displayed.
+   - Displays an error message if the average mark exceeds the total possible marks.